“What?! A Gashadokuro?! You must be joking!”, Sakaki exclaimed.

 We spent the rest of the morning learning from Nadiah on the condition of the Southern Region — Nadiah is a native of the South.

 The Regional Government began rolling out policies pertaining to collectivised farming a year ago.
 This meant every harvest now belongs to the government and shall be dispensed as they see fit.
-Farmers would no longer profit from the fruits of their labor.
+Farmers would no longer profit from the fruits of their labour.

 “The government stole the farmers’ land…”, griped Nadiah, sounding distressed and irritated.